wp-plugins/enable-latex/readme.txt

 == Installation ==

-1. Upload this folder to your plugin directory (for instance '/wp-content/plugins/')
+1. Upload this folder enable-latex to your plugin directory (for instance '/wp-content/plugins/')
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to the 'SL plugins' box
 4. All plugins developed with the SL core will be listed in this box